Our Scholars

 Due to the onset of a degenerative back disease, Patrick had to cease being a self-employed carpenter.
 As he is also a musician, Patrick decided to pursue this alternative career path.
 He hopes to equip himself “with a qualification relevant to a career in music, arts and media” and to continue to develop his own creative ambitions as an artist.

-Queen’s University Belfast PsychologyMegan Peaches Jennings
+Queen’s University Belfast PsychologyGemma McKeown

 Queen’s University Belfast